+'''

+INDEX {

+snmpNotifyFilterProfileName,

+IMPLIED snmpNotifyFilterSubtree }

+::= { snmpNotifyFilterTable 1 }

+SnmpNotifyFilterEntry ::= SEQUENCE {

+snmpNotifyFilterSubtree

+OBJECT IDENTIFIER,

+snmpNotifyFilterMask

+OCTET STRING,

+snmpNotifyFilterType StorageType,

+StorageType RowStatus RowStatus

+}

+snmpNotifyFilterSubtree OBJECT-TYPE

+SYNTAX OBJECT IDENTIFIER

+MAX-ACCESS not-accessible

+STATUS current

+DESCRIPTION

-"The MIB subtree which, when combined with the corresponding instance of snmpNotifyFilterMask, defines a family of subtrees which are included in or excluded from the filter profile."
+"The MIB subtree which, when combined with the corresponding

+instance of snmpNotifyFilterMask, defines a family of

+subtrees which are included in or excluded from the

+filter profile."

 ::= { snmpNotifyFilterEntry 1 }

 snmpNotifyFilterMask OBJECT-TYPE

 SYNTAX OCTET STRING (SIZE(0..16))

 MAX-ACCESS read-create

 STATUS current

+DESCRIPTION

-"The bit mask which, in combination with the corresponding instance of snmpNotifyFilterSubtree, defines a family of subtrees which are included in or excluded from the filter profile.
+"The bit mask which, in combination with the corresponding

+instance of snmpNotifyFilterSubtree, defines a family of

+subtrees which are included in or excluded from the

-Each bit of this bit mask corresponds to a sub-identifier of snmpNotifyFilterSubtree, with the most significant bit of the i-th octet of this octet string value (extended if necessary, see below) corresponding to the (8i - 7)-th sub-identifier, and the least significant bit of the i-th octet of this octet string corresponding to the (8i)-th sub-identifier, where i is in the range 1 through 16.
+filter profile.

+Each bit of this bit mask corresponds to a

+sub-identifier of snmpNotifyFilterSubtree, with the

+most significant bit of the i-th octet of this octet

+string value (extended if necessary, see below)

+corresponding to the (8i - 7)-th sub-identifier, and

+the least significant bit of the i-th octet of this

+octet string corresponding to the (8i)-th

+sub-identifier, where i is in the range 1 through 16.

-Each bit of this bit mask specifies whether or not the corresponding sub-identifiers must match when determining if an OBJECT IDENTIFIER matches this family of filter subtrees; a '1' indicates that an exact match must occur; a '0' indicates 'wild card', i.e., any sub-identifier value matches.
+Each bit of this bit mask specifies whether or not

+the corresponding sub-identifiers must match when

+determining if an OBJECT IDENTIFIER matches this

+family of filter subtrees; a '1' indicates that an exact match must occur; a '0' indicates 'wild card',

+i.e., any sub-identifier value matches.

+'''

+'''

-Thus, the OBJECT IDENTIFIER X of an object instance is contained in a family of filter subtrees if, for each sub-identifier of the value of snmpNotifyFilterSubtree, either:
+Thus, the OBJECT IDENTIFIER X of an object instance

+is contained in a family of filter subtrees if, for

+each sub-identifier of the value of

+snmpNotifyFilterSubtree, either:

 the i-th bit of snmpNotifyFilterMask is 0, or

-the i-th sub-identifier of X is equal to the i-th sub-identifier of the value of snmpNotifyFilterSubtree.
+the i-th sub-identifier of X is equal to the i-th

+sub-identifier of the value of

+snmpNotifyFilterSubtree.

-If the value of this bit mask is M bits long and there are more than M sub-identifiers in the corresponding instance of snmpNotifyFilterSubtree, then the bit mask is extended with 1's to be the required length.
+If the value of this bit mask is M bits long and

-April 1999

-'''
+there are more than M sub-identifiers in the

+corresponding instance of snmpNotifyFilterSubtree,

+then the bit mask is extended with 1's to be the

+required length.

 Note that when the value of this object is the

-zero-length string, this extension rule results in
+{\tt zero-length} string, this extension rule results in

 a mask of all-1's being used (i.e., no 'wild card'),

 and the family of filter subtrees is the one

 subtree uniquely identified by the corresponding

 instance of snmpNotifyFilterSubtree."

 DEFVAL { ''H }

 ::= { snmpNotifyFilterEntry 2 }

 snmpNotifyFilterType OBJECT-TYPE

+INTEGER {

 SYNTAX

-INTEGER \{

 included(1),

 excluded(2)

+}

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "This object indicates whether the family of filter subtrees

 defined by this entry are included in or excluded from a

 filter.
 A more detailed discussion of the use of this

-object can be found in section 6. of [RFC2573]."
+object can be found in section 6. of [SNMP-APPL]."

 DEFVAL { included }

 ::= { snmpNotifyFilterEntry 3 }

 snmpNotifyFilterStorageType OBJECT-TYPE

+SYNTAX StorageType

-SYNTAX StorageType MAX-ACCESS read-create
+MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

-"The storage type of this conceptual row."
+"The storage type for this conceptual row.

+Conceptual rows having the value 'permanent' need not

+'''

+'''

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpNotifyFilterEntry 4 }

 snmpNotifyFilterRowStatus OBJECT-TYPE

 SYNTAX RowStatus

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The status of this conceptual row.

 To create a row in this table, a manager must

 set this object to either createAndGo(4) or

 createAndWait(5)."

 ::= { snmpNotifyFilterEntry 5 }

 -- Conformance information

-'''